Groundwater in focus with helicopter measurements

-Where is sweet or salty groundwater located in the northern Netherlands?
+Where is fresh or salt groundwater located in the northern Netherlands?
 And how deep are the protective clay layers?
-To investigate this, a helicopter equipped with a special measuring ring will fly over parts of Groningen, Drenthe, and Friesland starting in August.
+To study this, a helicopter equipped with a special measuring ring will fly over parts of Groningen, Drenthe, and Friesland starting in August.
 This is part of the national FRESHEM-NL project.

-Climate change and rising sea levels are causing increased salinization of groundwater, especially in coastal areas.
+Climate change and rising sea levels are causing increased salinisation of groundwater, particularly in coastal areas.
 FRESHEM-NL helps to better understand these processes and to take sustainable measures based on data and models.
-Fresh means sweet in English.

 A Freshem helicopter with a special measuring instrument underneath.